Celeste Matthews Wannenburgh

-Celeste Mitzi Karin Matthews (born 1961) is a South African actress, playwright, and City of Cape Town local government official elected to the City Council in 2021.
-She is best known for her roles as Gertie Cupido in kykNET & kie's Arendsvlei (a telenovela) and Auntie Hester in David Kramer and Taliep Petersen's award-winning 2002 revival of District Six – The Musical (1987).
+Celeste Mitzi Karin Matthews (born 1961) is a South African actress, playwright, and former City of Cape Town local government official elected to the City Council in 2021.
+She is best known for her roles as Gertie Cupido in kykNET & kie's Arendsvlei (a telenovela) and Auntie Hester in David Kramer and Taliep Petersen's award-winning 2002 revival of District Six: The Musical (1987).
 Vincent Colby of the District Six Museum cites the musical play as the material which steered a pivotal discussion held in 1994 at the 'old church hall' in former District Six to establish a dedicated museum.

-Personal life & education
+Personal life and education

 Matthews was born in Klavier Laan (lit. "piano lane"), Steenberg to Anthony Alexander Matthews, a public servant, and Lorraine Ruby Gordene Mentoor.
 Her childhood home was opposite the Rahmaniyah Masjied (Steenberg Mosque).
 Matthews’ ethnic background is matrilineally Batswana and Khoekhoen — descending directly from the ‘controversial’ 18th century slave, Mento(o)r van Mozambique (1792) of Quelimane at Oudebosch.
 According to the Matthews family's oral history, her father's family are of Bantu, St. Helenian, and early Afro-American extraction.

 She matriculated from Rosebank's Progress College in 1992, whereafter she obtained her Teaching Diploma from Hewat Teachers Training College (1996); followed by an Advanced Certificate in Education (ACE) with a major in Science from the University of Cape Town (2003–2004); and completed her B.Ed.
 Honours degree in Education Management with the Cape Peninsula University of Technology (2016).
 She is the second wife (1992–2010) and widow of the South African author and anti-apartheid activist, Alf Wannenburgh.
 The couple have one son.
 While enrolled at Hewat, she joined the Belhar Players in 1995.